pitmonticone/uniformal.github.io/doc/setup/repo.md

     Their status is somewhat between release and nightly build: I commit new builts frequently, and they are usually stable.
     The subfolders are
   * `main`: all jar files of MMT projects
   * `lib`: all jar files that MMT depends on, including the Scala library The only extenal dependency is the JVM itself.
-For most parts, Java 6 is fine; occassionally Java 7 is needed.
+For most parts, Java 6 is fine; occasionally Java 7 is needed.
 The run scripts automatically put all necessary jars on the Java classpath.
   * `lfcatalog`: the jar files of the LF catalog, to be used with Twelf
   * `jedit-plugin`: all jar and other files needed for the plugin for jEdit
 * `src/`: All sources.